 - Life without parole can be "bad, horrible, or extremely horrible," as one warden put it.
-For those few who are a danger to others, there are facilities for long-term custodial segregation - a tiny cell where even meals are eaten alone.
-The bleak and harsh reality of life under custodial segregation offers great incentive to avoid that fate.
+For those few who are a danger to others, there are facilities for long-term custodial segregation – a tiny cell where even meals are eaten alone.
+The bleak and harsh reality of life in those conditions provides strong incentive to avoid that fate.

 - People serving life must make prison their homes forever.
-They will never again have the thousands freedoms many of us take for granted – an extra hour in the sun, decent food, the touch of another human being.
-The miserable environment of prison means lifers have to preserve even the tiniest privileges they can get.3
+They will never again have the thousands of freedoms many of us take for granted – an extra hour in the sun, decent food, the touch of another human being.
+The miserable environment of prison means people with life sentences have to preserve even the tiniest privileges they can get.3

-- If people serving life had "nothing left to lose" by killing in prison, the same thing would be true for death row – you can’t be executed twice.
-Yet thousands of death row inmates live in prison for years and even decades without committing another murder in prison.
+- If people serving life sentences have “nothing left to lose” by killing in prison, the same would be true for death row – you can’t be executed twice.
+Yet thousands of death row inmates live in prison for years, even decades, without committing another murder in prison.

-- The death penalty is no more of a deterrent for prison murder than it is for murder outside prison.
+- The death penalty is no more of a deterrent for murder in prison than outside prison.
 If it were, one would expect more prison murders in non-death penalty states.
-Yet 98% of prison murders occurred in jurisdictions that have the death penalty during the last year that data was available.4
+Yet states without the death penalty have a lower homicide rate among prisoners than states with the death penalty.4

 Even prisoners can be wrongly convicted

 - The same problems that plague all death penalty cases are exacerbated by the fishbowl environment of prison.
 Prisoners may be more easily persuaded to give false testimony in exchange for better treatment, increasing the risk of wrongful convictions.